zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hasqueryfilter-method.md

 var stories = db.Stories.Include(s => s.Magazine).IgnoreQueryFilters();
 ```

-The next example shows how to use the query filter to automatically exclude products that have been flagged a discontinued from all queries.
+The next example shows how to use the query filter to automatically exclude products that have been flagged as discontinued from all queries.
 The model definition:

 ```csharp
 public class Product